 The Sezibwa Falls (or Ssezibwa Falls) are a small waterfall on the Sezibwa River, found 32km along the Kampala – Jinja highway, in Mukono District.
-In just 40 minutes one can drive from Kampala to Sezibwa falls and enjoy these beautiful waterfalls that are often included as a stop over during one of the Uganda short trips to eastern Uganda.
+In just 40 minutes one can drive from Kampala to Sezibwa falls and enjoy these beautiful waterfalls that are often included as a stop over during one of the short trips to eastern Uganda.

 The Sezibwa waterfalls are set in an undisturbed natural and serene environment that is attractive with lots of birds and wildlife.
 The Sezibwa River plunges over 17 meter high rocks into a large pool which is 13 meters deep.
 Water birds such as the Long-tailed Cormorant and occasionally the African Finfoot are spotted in the pool at the base of the waterfalls.
-On one side of the falls and river is a small rainforest that is habitat to animals such as monkeys and and some forest birds, while on the other side is a beautifully mowed ground with big fig trees and fringed by thickets of bamboo trees, shrubs and bushes.
+On one side of the falls and river is a small rainforest that is home to animals such as monkeys and and some forest birds, while on the other side is a beautifully mowed ground with big fig trees and fringed by thickets of bamboo trees, shrubs and bushes.

 Sezibwa Falls is in fact a spiritual ground.
 Numerous shrines and elements used for traditional rituals can be seen around the waterfalls.
 The spiritual aspect stems from what traditionalists tell about the supernatural creation of Sezibwa River and the Falls.
 Legend has it that a pregnant woman gave birth to a set of twin ‘children’ in a form of two rivers, that is Ssezibwa and Bwanda flowing to different courses.
 While Bwanda had a smooth and obstacle-free flow, Sezibwa found many obstacles which he only managed to overcome with the help of a spirit (god) called “Nalongo Kkubo”.
 Sezibwa is derived from the term “Sezibwa Kkubo” which means “My way/path cannot be blocked”.
 Finally Nalongo Kkubo and other spirits settled at Sezibwa grounds.
 A shrine is in the place where Nnalongo Kkubo is believed to be, and other shrines are at places of other spirits – including, Walumbe the “god of life and death” who is sought for a long life, and there is Musoke – the “god of rains”, who is sought for a shower of blessings.
 Traditional believers engage in rituals at the shrines to ask for favors, ranging from: successful businesses, health, children, jobs, happy families, etc… Sacrifices of livestock such as goats and sheep are made to appease the spirits.
 It is common to find dead animals at the bottom of the Sezibwa Falls which have been killed at top of the falls and dropped to feed Sezibwa and appease the spirits.